itzmeanjan/ascon/README.md

 > While working on this project, I've relied on Ascon [specification](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/ascon-spec-final.pdf)

 This implementation doesn't depend on anything else, except C++ standard library ( which implements C++20 specification ).
-I've also written Python interface to C++ implementation using `ctypes`, which is used for testing functional correctness using Known Answer Tests provided with NIST LWC submission package of `ascon`.
+I've also written Python interface to C++ implementation using `ctypes`, which is used for testing functional correctness using Known Answer Tests, provided with NIST LWC submission package of `ascon`.
 Benchmarking C++ interface makes use of `google-benchmark` library; see below.
 While it's also possible to benchmark Python wrapper API using `pytest-benchmark`; details below.

 Other than lean & simple Ascon implementation, I've also written SYCL kernels which can be used for data-parallelly computing

 - Ascon-Hash of N -many independent, equal length byte slices
 - Ascon-HashA of N -many independent, equal length byte slices
-- N -many independent, equal length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-128 authenticated encryption algorithm
+- N -many independent, non-overlapping, equal-length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-128 authenticated encryption algorithm
-- N -many independent, equal length plain text slices and verification flags ( boolean ) using Ascon-128 verified decryption algorithm
+- N -many independent, non-overlapping, equal-length plain text slices and verification flags ( boolean ) using Ascon-128 verified decryption algorithm
-- N -many independent, equal length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-128a authenticated encryption algorithm
+- N -many independent, non-overlapping, equal-length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-128a authenticated encryption algorithm
-- N -many independent, equal length plain text slices and verification flags ( boolean ) using Ascon-128a verified decryption algorithm
+- N -many independent, non-overlapping, equal-length plain text slices and verification flags ( boolean ) using Ascon-128a verified decryption algorithm
+- N -many independent, non-overlapping, equal-length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-80pq authenticated encryption algorithm
+- N -many independent, non-overlapping, equal-length plain text slices and verification flags ( boolean ) using Ascon-80pq verified decryption algorithm

 on heterogeneous accelerator devices i.e. multi-core CPUs, GPGPUs etc. Benchmark results on multiple accelerator devices can be found below.
 Example of using SYCL accelerated Ascon kernel API can also be found below.